Jeff-Russ/ror-guides/rails-database.md

 > `teach1.classroom` and `room1.teacher`

 The above two are meant to return the object on the other side of the relation if it exists or `nil` if it doesn't.
-The same methods can be used for assignment:
+Here are those methods for assignment:

 > `teach1.classroom = room1` or `room1.teacher = teach1`

-These two might seem to be the same but they are not.
-Assigning an object to a object with a `belongs_to` association does not automatically save the object.
-It does not save the associated object either.
+As we started to say before, the two might seem to be the same but they are not. __Assigning an object to a object with a `belongs_to` association does not automatically save the object.__ It does not save the associated object either.
 This might seem backwards since the object with `belongs_to` is the one with the foreign key but it's true.
 You can use either but if you run `teach1.classroom = room1` you must then run `teach1.save` OR `room.save`.
 Doing so adds the foreign key and then saves both to the database.
 Let's do it the better way.
 First a test:

 	> teach1            # notice that `classroom_id` is empty
 	> teach1.classroom  # => nil